Redislabs-Solution-Architects/hands-on-labs-redis-aws-sagemaker/Lab 2 - Train, Test and Deploy SageMaker Models/README.md

 ![](images/24-sagemaker-model.png)

 25. Simply comment out the first line ending with `text/csv` and re-execute the cell.
-This time, it is erroring out on the ine ending as `application/json`.
+This time, it is erroring out on the line ending as `application/json`.
 Comment out this line too and re-execute.

 ![](images/25-sagemaker-model.png)

-26. If you comment out the code as shown , then you shoudl be able to run the cell successfully
+26. If you comment out the code as shown , then you should be able to run the cell successfully

 ![](images/26-sagemaker-model.png)